lbliii/pachy-demo/README.md

 ✅ We've committed log data.

 Now, let's create a [pipeline](https://docs.pachyderm.com/latest/concepts/pipeline-concepts/pipeline/#pipeline).
 A pipeline reads, transforms, and outputs data.
 To use a pipeline, you must define a pipeline schema (either in `JSON` or `YAML`).
+Pipelines also create repos using the pipeline's name.

+**💡 TIP**: Use a prefix, such as `p-` to visually distinguish pipeline-dependent output repos versus input repos.

 ### Define Pipeline Schema